-MenCare is coordinated globally by Promundo and Sonke Gender Justice in collaboration with its steering committee: the MenEngage Alliance, Save the Children, and Rutgers.
+MenCare is coordinated by Promundo and Sonke Gender Justice in collaboration with steering committee members Save the Children and the MenEngage Alliance.
 MenCare has local and national campaigns active in over 40 countries, implemented by MenCare’s partners.
 For more information about our partners and their work, see the list below.

 Europe and Central Asia